shubhamchandak94/nanopore_dna_storage/README.md

 We have made available all the read id files used in our analysis [here](https://github.com/shubhamchandak94/nanopore_dna_storage_data/tree/bonito/raw_signal).

 ### Convolutional code Viterbi decoding
 This is the main decoding step in the pipeline, and the one that takes the most time.
-Note that all the inputs as well as the outputs are already available in the data repo (https://github.com/shubhamchandak94/nanopore_dna_storage_data/).
+Note that all the inputs as well as the outputs are already available in the [data repo](https://github.com/shubhamchandak94/nanopore_dna_storage_data/).
 All the decoding scripts are available in this repository, the ones for the `20200814_MIN_0880` pool (all 18 experiments, no barcoding) are at [`oligos_8_4_20/decoding_scripts`](oligos_8_4_20/decoding_scripts), and the ones for the `20210304_MIN_0964` pool (5 experiments, 6 replicates) are at [`oligos_8_4_20/replicates`](oligos_8_4_20/replicates).
 The only difference is the path convention, otherwise the scripts are similar.
-Note that we have one script per experiment since they pass different convolutional code parameters and primer sequences to the `generate_decoded_lists.py` file which actually does the decoding.
+Note that we have one script per experiment since they pass different convolutional code parameters and primer sequences to [`generate_decoded_lists.py`](generate_decoded_lists.py) which actually does the decoding.

 Let's focus on an example for `barcode01` and experiment 0, with the decoding script at [`oligos_8_4_20/replicates/run_decoder_exp_0_bonito_default.sh`](oligos_8_4_20/replicates/run_decoder_exp_0_bonito_default.sh).
 We first make the following change to this file: on line 3, set `ROOT_PATH` to the `$DATA` directory.
 You might also want to change the `--num_threads` or the `--list_size` parameter to manage the speed.
 We also provide the possibility of passing a non-default model, but we weren't able to get any benefits from the finetuning, and we used just the default parameters throughout.
-Finally, you should verify that the `HDF5_INPUT` and the `READ_ID_FILE` files follow the correct path convention you used (and edit if not).
+Finally, you should verify that the `HDF5_INPUT` and the `READ_ID_FILE` files follow the correct path convention you used (and edit them if not).
 You can also modify the `DIRNAME` line to obtain the output in a different directory.
 Next we run,
 ```
-./oligos_8_4_20/replicates/run_decoder_exp_0_bonito_default.sh
+./oligos_8_4_20/replicates/run_decoder_exp_0_bonito_default.sh barcode01/
 ```
 This can take up to a few days depending on the parameters and the number of reads in question.
 Once this finishes, we obtain the decoded lists for all the reads in the `DIRNAME` directory, with one file per read, named as `list_0`, `list_1`, etc. Missing file denotes that the primer removal failed and the convolutional code decoding was not performed.
-Note that the list files correspond to the read ids file provided as input to the script.
+Note that the list files correspond to the read ids in the file provided as input to the script.

 All the decoded lists from this step are made available [here](https://github.com/shubhamchandak94/nanopore_dna_storage_data/tree/bonito/decoded_lists/).